KurroLopez/CosNumberTranslate/README.md

 ## Docker
 Container build and start runs ALL installation steps.
-It is immedeatly ready for use as decsribed
+It is immediately ready for use as described
 example.script  provides quick check from terminal

 ### Prerequisites